-Typically, a small-business owner must personally guarantee a small business card, though some small business cards come with joint and several liability, where the owner shares liability with the business.
-With joint and several liability, a creditor can pursue either the business or the owner for a debt.
+Typically, a small-business owner must personally guarantee a small business card, though some come with joint and several liability, which means the owner shares liability with the business.
+So, if your card comes with joint and several liability, a creditor can pursue either the business or the owner for a debt.

 With most corporate cards, the company is generally liable for the debt on employees’ cards, which is a big advantage in many owners’ eyes.
 When the company guarantees the debt, the owner is not held responsible if, for instance, the company fails without paying its bills.

 Some corporate cards also offer what’s known as individual liability.
-That means the employee must stay current on paying the bill in the short term and request reimbursement upon filing an expense report.
+That means the employee must stay current on paying the bill in the short-term and request reimbursement by filing an expense report.
 This is less common than it used to be.
-It’s not necessarily ideal for employees, who may not have the cash available to pay for large charges until their expense report is processed.
+It’s not necessarily ideal for employees, who may not have the cash or credit available to pay for large charges until their expense report is processed.

 Corporate credit card pros and cons

-Since these cards are sometimes more complex, corporate cards often come with their own designated customer service representative who can help resolve any issues quickly.
+Since they are sometimes more complex, corporate cards often come with their own designated customer service representative who can help resolve any issues quickly.
 These representatives are usually on-call 24/7 and have an intricate knowledge of each company’s individual needs.

-- Prevents employees from trying to make personal charges on a company card with clearer visibility and better spending controls than most business cards
+- They prevent employees from trying to make personal charges on a company card with clearer visibility and better spending controls than most business cards have.

 How corporate cards impact credit

-In contrast, with a corporate card, card usage does not affect employees’ personal credit.
-That is a big plus from an employee’s point of view.
+In contrast, corporate card usage does not affect employees’ personal credit, which is a big plus from an employee’s point of view.